kayba-ai/Context-Engineering-For-Agents/readme.md

 This addresses the maintenance problem of static context - the system learns instead of requiring manual updates.

+The Stanford ACE framework formalizes this as a feedback loop between execution and curation.
+Open-source implementations like [agentic-context-engine](https://github.com/kayba-ai/agentic-context-engine) have shown promising results: 30% → 100% success rate on browser automation with 82% fewer steps.

 ## Key Principles

 ### 1. Smallest Possible High-Signal Tokens